 I'm Dylan and I would like to help you paint the perfect sonic picture.
-I record, edit, and mix out of my home studio here in Boston.
+I record, edit, and mix out of my home studio here in Los Angeles.
 I have worked with a collection of local acts including Just Mel, Beast of Nod, Mike Olcott, Eric Leva, Elisabeth Beckwitt, and programs such as "From the Top" on NPR.

 ReviewsEndorse Dylan Waterhouse